-Students will make presentations of case studies based on relevant and updated literature in the field of Political Science and International Relations.
-They will be able to communicate knowledge and research results using the specialist language of Political Science.
-They will write and present their country reports and scenarios focusing on the political determinants of risk.
-They will be able to communicate their analyses on actors and processes of global politics and international security and to communicate information, ideas, problems, and solutions concerning global challenges and international security to both specialist and non-specialist audiences
+Students will be able to communicate knowledge and research results using the specialist language of Political Science.
+They will be able to communicate their analyses on actors and processes of global politics and international security and to communicate information, ideas, problems, and solutions concerning global challenges and international security to both specialist and non-specialist audiences.